History of the Gambia: 15th and 16th centuries

+By the 15th century, most of the Gambia "valley was under the control of small Mandinka kingdoms founded by immigrants from the Mali empire."

 The European discovery of the Gambia began in the 15th century, with the push toward exploration by the Portuguese Prince Henry the Navigator.
 In 1446, Portuguese captain Nuno Tristao made contact with the inhabitants of Cape Vert, and made a treaty of commerce and friendship with them.
 Every year following, ships were sent from Portugal to trade with them.
 From them, information reached Henry the Navigator regarding the Gambia, and according to their reports, the banks of the river yielded large quantities of gold.
 In 1455, Henry induced a Venetian called Luiz de Cadamosto to take a single ship on an expedition in search of the river.
 Later in the same year, he sent a Genoese trader called Antoniotto Usodimare with two ships on the same quest.
 The two joined forces near Cape Verde and, by keeping close to the coast, easily found the mouth of the Gambia River.

 They arrived at the River Gambia in June 1455 and proceeded a short way upstream.
 They repeated the voyage the next year in May 1456, proceeding further upstream and making contact with some of the native chiefs.
 When they were near the river's mouth, they cast anchor at an island where one of their sailors, who had previously died of a fever, was buried.
 As his name was Andrew, they named the island St Andrew's Island.